 As increasing amounts of U.S. assistance have been targeted in recent years on the local level and on the expansion of trade and investment, the condition, as then worded, threatened to frustrate the U.S. aid strategy, because local and regional governments play a significant role in facilitating the growth of business through legislation and other support.
 It also affected such programs as the hospital partnerships, family planning, and exchanges because most hospitals, clinics, and universities are government-operated.
 Although the final version of the FY1999 appropriations repeated the same Iran language as in the FY1998 bill, the conferees statement exempted aid to partnerships with universities, hospitals and environmental institutions.
 Aid to local and regional governments was still affected.
 The FY2000 appropriation bill, however, prohibited half of aid, specifically to the central government of Russia alone if the Iran transfers continued.
 The FY2001 appropriation continued that restriction, but raised the withholding level to 60%.
-The FY2002 act maintained this condition and it appears in both Senate and House FY2003 committee bills.
+The FY2002 and FY2003 acts maintain this condition.